 Dog Bite Claims*

-Animal attacks are a common occurrence and in order to determine the outcome of an animal attack claim, a number of factors must be taken into account.
-The most common of animal attack claims are, not surprisingly, dog bite claims.
-Suffering a personal injury* as a result of a dog bite is a traumatic experience and cause irreversible psychological damage to the victim of the dog bite.
+Animal attacks are a common occurrence.
+In order to determine the outcome of an animal attack claim, a number of factors must be taken into account.
+The most common of animal attack claims are, not surprisingly, dog bites.
+Suffering a personal injury* as a result of a dog bite can be a traumatic experience.
+It can cause irreversible psychological damage to the victim of the dog bite.

-When there is a child involved it is an even scarier situation, most children will jump at the chance to pet, pull out of and play with any dog they see, remember that all dogs are capable of biting and so it is important that as parents that we teach our children how to behave responsibly around dogs.
-A useful resource on child safety around dogs can be on the DSPCA website here: http://www.dspca.ie/ChildSafetyaroundDogs
+When there is a child involved the situation can become elevated.
+Most children will jump at the chance to pet, pull out of and play with any dog they see.
+Remember that all dogs are capable of biting.
+It is important that as parents that we teach our children how to behave responsibly around dogs.

 Some 50% of people have been bitten by a dog by the age of 12.
 Most of these people are bitten by a dog that they know.

-If you or your child has suffered a personal injury* due to a dog bite as a result of the negligence of its owner then you may be entitled to dog bite compensation claim.
+If you or your child has suffered a personal injury * due to a dog bite as a result of the negligence of its owner then you may be entitled to move forward with a dog bite claim.
 Your first priority, of course, is to ensure that you or your child seek medical attention immediately as you may need a tetanus injection.

-Once medical treatment has been administered in order to make a dog bite claim it is advisable to obtain the following details where possible:-
+Once medical treatment has been administered in order to make a claim it is advisable to obtain the following details where possible:-

 - Contact details of the dog owner.